jessepav/sdljoystick4java/README.md

 The most prominent libraries that bind SDL's joystick/gamepad API to Java ([sdl2gdx] and [jamepad]) are meant for use with LibGDX, and pull in parts of LibGDX as compile-time dependencies.
+You can slot `sdljoystick4java` into your Swing or JavaFX or console program with little fuss.
 Also, completely anectdotally (though it *is* what actually got me started writing my own binding), `sdl2gdx` reported the wrong number of buttons on my cheapo Retro SNES Controller, so I couldn't use the right shoulder button.

 Finally, `sdljoystick4java` has a requirement on Java 7 instead of Java 8.

+On the other hand, `sdljoystick4java` doesn't have any fancy input processing, it won't transparently map keyboard presses to joystick events, and you'll have to [poll](#polling) and interpret joystick state on your own.
+Some may like it that way.

 [sdl2gdx]: https://github.com/electronstudio/sdl2gdx
 [jamepad]: https://github.com/williamahartman/Jamepad